andrereus/andrereus-blog/pages/home.md

 [📝 Phe Rechner (Hybrid App)](https://pherechner.de/)

 See more on [GitHub](https://github.com/andrereus).\
-Also see social icons in the footer for more about me.
+Also note the social icons in the footer for more about me.